The Corbett–Fitzsimmons Fight: Legacy

 Quick to compete, Siegmund Lubin created a film the same year known as Reproduction of the Corbett and Fitzsimmons Fight, staged on a rooftop with two freight handlers from the Pennsylvania Railroad.
 Each round was shot on only 50 feet of 35 millimeter film stock at a very slow speed.
 Veriscope threatened to sue, but there was no law broken.
 Audiences did not appreciate the facsimile, even though it was advertised as such.
 The Arkansas Vitascope Company showed the film.
 The June 1897 issue of Phonoscope reprinted an article from The Little Rock Gazette that stated that the audience was so angered by Lubin's film that it was turned off after the third round for lack of an audience.
 The August–September issue of Phonoscope noted that the manager of the opera house turned over his $253 profits to a state senator who, after time to deliberate, eventually refunded the patrons' money.

-Ramsaye notes that The Corbett-Fitzsimmons Fight was the singular film that pushed the social status of film, then uncertain, into the low-brow.
+Ramsaye notes that The Corbett–Fitzsimmons Fight was the singular film that pushed the social status of film, then uncertain, into the low-brow.
 This is not consistent with the admission prices.
 Prices for reserved seats ranged from twenty-five cents up to one dollar, assuring middle and upper class attendance.

 Rector intended to go into long form dramatic films, but was dismissed as a crank, although he continued to be involved in the technical side of motion picture production.

-The Corbett Dollar commemorative coin was issued, which is now very rare, made from brass, with Corbett's bust facing right with 13 stars around it on the obverse, and wreath of leaves and berries, tied to a bottom with ribbon "For the Championship of the World.
+The Corbett So-Called Dollar was issued, which is now very rare, made from brass, with Corbett's bust facing right with 13 stars around it on the obverse, and wreath of leaves and berries, tied to a bottom with ribbon "For the Championship of the World.
 Carson City Nev.
 March 17, 1897." on the reverse.